PartMan7/PS-Client/README.md

 (`isIntro` indicates whether the event occurred prior to the connection.)

-Apart from these, Client emits all events in LINK not specified here with the following syntax:
+Apart from these, Client emits all events from [this](https://github.com/smogon/pokemon-showdown/blob/master/PROTOCOL.md) not specified here with the following syntax:
  ``(event) (room: string, line: string, isIntro: boolean)``